VTS-K is being developed with the aim of helping:

 There are currently approximately 700,000 TKA procedures performed per year in the United States, of which 50,000 are outpatient procedures.
 Over the next 10 years, the number is projected to increase to 3 million, with 1.5 million outpatient procedures.

-The combination of ketamine and VTS-Aspirin has the potential to reduce or eliminate the need for opioids to manage post-operative pain.
+VTS-K has the potential to reduce or eliminate the need for opioids to manage post-operative pain.

 Postoperative Pain creates significant morbidity in patients.
 Current effective treatment include opiates which may lead to longer hospital stays (Barletta et al.), may decrease the chance of out-patient surgeries, and can lead to dependence (Morris et al.).